roiceee/aerocheck/README.md

 - **CI/CD:** Standard Vercel deployment from the main branch.

 ## Usage
-- Pilots and mechanics log in via Google OAuth.
+- Pilots, mechanics, and superadmins log in via Google OAuth.
+- Users cannot login if they aren't pre-approved in the admin dashboard.
 - Users can collaboratively complete and verify aircraft checklists before takeoff.
 - Data is stored in Supabase for record-keeping.